AmithBV0606/JavaScript-Interview-Questions/Variable-Scope/README.md

 }

 ```
-In the above example, let b = "Bye"; is illegal shadowing because let cannot shadow the var it can happen vidce-versa.
+In the above example, let b = "Bye"; is illegal shadowing because let variable cannot shadow the var variable, but it can happen vice-versa.

 ### Hoisting :
 In JavaScript, hoisting is a behavior where variable and function declarations are moved to the top of their containing scope during the compilation phase.